canalgan35/Probability-ARIMA-Project/README.md

 # Probability-ARIMA-Project

-**Aim of the project:** Predict future value and trends of the stock.
+**Aim of the project:** Predict future values and trends of the stock.

 **Summary of ARIMA**